A Typical Week at Epicodus

 The role of teachers is mostly to help you when you're stuck or don't understand something.
 When you have a question, you'll start by working with your pair to figure out the answer.
 If the two of you can't figure out the answer, you'll ask another pair of students.
 If you still can't figure out the answer, that's when the teachers come into play.
 Answering each other’s questions is one of the best ways to learn.
 Furthermore, minimizing your reliance on your teachers will help you grow your own problem-solving abilities very quickly.
 Since our teachers are Epicodus alumni themselves, they've experienced the same struggles you will, and know how best to help you through them.

-For full-time classes, on Fridays, you'll work alone on a project that teachers provide feedback on individually.
-For evening classes, you'll complete this project on your own time.
+For full-time courses, on Fridays, you'll work alone on a project that teachers provide feedback on individually.
+For evening courses, you'll complete this project on your own time.

 Every Wednesday we bring in a lunch speaker from a local tech company.